kamathe/kamathe.github.io/posts/volatility-linux-profile.md

 ## Pre-requisite packages

-Apart from having volatility repo cloned, you need to install the following packages installed.
+Apart from having volatility repo cloned, you need to install the following packages.
 I am trying out these examples on a Redhat system, find the appropriate packages for Ubuntu.

 ```